-Storms: Bridge Street and Central Avenue are important routes and the bridge maintains an essential transportation connection for the City of Newark and the Town of Harrison with the Bridge Street Bridge as a vital link to and from each area for residents, college students and businesses.
-The Study will look at possible roadway and bridge improvements to allow better traffic flow, shoulders for increased safety and emergency access, continuous sidewalk access from each side of the Passaic River, and relief from storm-related issues for both communities and the Counties.
+Storms: Bridge Street and Central Avenue are important local routes.
+Bridge Street Bridge is an essential transportation connection for the City of Newark and the Town of Harrison and to and from each area for residents, college students and businesses.
+The project will look at possible roadway and bridge improvements to allow better traffic flow, shoulders for increased safety and emergency access, continuous sidewalk access from each side of the Passaic River, and relief from storm-related issues for both communities and the Counties.

 The following is the anticipated schedule:

-Submission of Draft Concept Development Report – Winter 2020
+Submission of Design Exception Report – Winter 2024

 - Bridge spans the Passaic River connecting the City of Newark and the Borough of East Newark.